moeenn/knowledgebase/Programming/Java/Fundamentals.md

 **Note**: Java doesn't have native unsigned `int`.
 This functionality can be achieved through external libraries.

-**Note**: If a variable is declared by not initialized, using this variable will result in a compile-time error.
+**Note**: If a variable is declared by not initialised, using this variable will result in a compile-time error.

+**Note**: `final` variables i.e. constants should be named in uppercase, this includes `enum` values.
+Member variables should be named in camel-case.

 ---